Pedro Santos, registered nurse in AXA Health’s 24/7 health support line

 8) Fertility

 Fertility is often something people don’t worry or think about until it’s time to start a family.
-But around one in seven couples have difficulty conceiving9 and it’s thought that problems with sperm, including a low sperm count or quality, are a factor in around a third of those cases.10
+But around one in seven couples have difficulty conceiving9 and low sperm count can make it harder to conceive, with it happening to men of any age.10

 There are genetic and hormonal conditions that can affect the sperm, but our lifestyle can also play a big part.
-Some common causes of a low sperm count include:
+Common causes of a low sperm count include:

 So, by cutting out smoking and other toxins, moderating alcohol intake and exercising, you stand a better chance of maintaining a good sperm count, whether it’s a concern now or in the future.